Kalyani8241/apnacollege_demo/README.md

 # apnacollege_demo
-This is my first  git repsitory
+This is my first  git repsitory.
+Author-kalyani chandrakar